paul-kirk/RLBot/README.md

 ## Description

-A build of the AI bot in the popular game Rocket League.
+A build of the AI bot in the popular game Rocket League coded in Python.

 ## Features